ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/Certification Preparation.md

 - select all models of a source: dbt run --select source:snowplow+
 - we can select models also based on configs (depends on warehouses) for example clustering column in snowflake : dbt run -s config.cluster_by:client_id
 - Deferral requires both --defer and --state flags to be set.
+- defer is used in the ci to reference dependencies from another environment state (ex prod)
 - states in dbt selector :

 | Selector           | Meaning                                                                     |